Developing a recruitment process to hire top talent. It’s so hard to get it right.

-Even the largest, most sophisticated corporations – the ones flush with resources to invest in their recruitment and talent management engines – report that attracting, developing and retaining top talent is among the most formidable challenges to achieving organizational growth.
+Even the largest, most sophisticated companies – the ones flush with resources to invest in their recruitment and talent management strategies – report that attracting, developing and retaining top talent is among the most formidable challenges to achieving organizational growth.

 So what about businesses that are just emerging?
 Or the company that’s ready to take things to the next level, yet uncertain of how to bring in the right human capital, at the right price?

 Hiring and nurturing A-players the right way isn’t a matter of luck, chance and a killer website; it requires a recruiting and hiring process that consistently attracts great people whose skills, personalities and values align with the company’s core values.

 Note how we didn’t say “…it requires recruiting technology that consistently attracts great people…” Sure, slick applicant tracking systems and talent management software can make the effort easier.
 But it’s the process, leadership’s commitment to that process, and the consistent application of that process that will stack the cards in your favor, over and over again.